coralproject/shelf/pkg/srv/auth/README.md

     Password string `bson:"password" json:"-" validate:"required,min=8"`
 }
 ```
-NewUser is provided to create new users in the system.
+NUser is provided to create a new user value for use.